teapotlaboratories/bwlr1e/readme.md

  - https://www.radioshuttle.de/en/turtle-en/nucleo-st-link-interface-en/
  - https://jeelabs.org/book/1547a/index.html

+## Additional Notes
+There are some issue, notes, and behavior that was discovered at the time of testing and development.
+The following are those discovery:
+- Soldering the solar cell is better to be done manually using a soldering iron.
+Without proper reflow oven, it may damage the solar cell and reduces it's efficiency
+- Using Arduino RUI3 framework may introduce some-instability after programming.
+It is observed that by randomly power-cycling the board in-short interval after flashing, causes the board to hang in Boot mode
+- PRIMIN ( or 3V3 in old revision ) is available to use as the input for AEM10941 Primary Battery input.
+See schematic for more detail

 ## Reference
 The project won't be possible without the amazing work from people across the globe.
 The following are the reference to those awesome projects: